MichaelFYang/far_planner/README.md

 ## Todo

 - The current implementation does not support multi-floor environments.
 The environment can be 3D but needs to be single floored.
 An upgrade is planned for multi-floor environment support.
-- A feature will be added to save the visibility graph to file and load it to the planner as a prior.

 ## Reference